 Placing one hand on the wall and the other against my hip, I slowly pulled myself into a standing position.
 The jangle of metal was audible and a slight movement of my feet revealed why my former hand ropes had been cut.
 I glanced down and saw that my feet were clamped in metal.
 Eyes adjusted to the light, I looked out in front of me and noticed the hustle and bustle of a market.
 Loud sounds floated through the air that carried the smells of cooking and the shouting of punters.
 Animals littered through the streets and the men of the market shouted out their best deals.
 My eyes travelled to the place directly below the stage and it was then that I met my fate.
 I was here for an auction.

 I slumped back against the small sand wall and ran my fragile hands through my hair.
 A slave auction.
 I had attended many in my life before, but as a spectator rather than a slave itself.
 I could not comprehend how my place in this world had changed so abruptly.
 My father and I came to such events often.
-I used to watch as one by one the items were displayed, the qualities and virtues discussed, and any questions asked were responded with an answer.
+I used to watch as one by one the items were displayed, the qualities and virtues discussed.
 At that time, it had been an excitement to guess the worth of each slave, and to be surprised in a man's desire for one where he'd pay an impossible price.
-Sometimes, when I deemed a slave to be valuable, the bidding for him would go sour and he'd be sent off to the mines to dig until he could dig no more.
+Sometimes, when I deemed a slave to be valuable, the bidding for him would go sour and he'd be sent off to the mines to dig forever more.

 YOU ARE READING